Lori McCann

-Lori McCann is an American politician serving as a member of the Idaho House of Representatives from the 6A district.
+Lori Trigsted McCann is an American politician serving as a member of the Idaho House of Representatives from the 6A district.
 McCann assumed office on May 17, 2021, appointed by Governor Brad Little to succeed Aaron von Ehlinger.

 Early life and education

 A native of Lewiston, Idaho, McCann graduated from Lewiston High School.
 She then earned a Bachelor of Science degree in education from the University of Idaho.

 Career

 Prior to entering politics, McCann was the director of paralegal and legal assistant programs at Lewis–Clark State College.
 She also helped manage her family's law firm and McCann Ranch and Livestock Co., a livestock and commercial real estate business.